jerome3o/hotkeys/README.md

 I found that a lot of keys that you commonly have to press for software development, like parentheses or equals, were awkward to reach while writing code.

-I also didn't like having to move my left hand to the arrow keys for quick navigation.
+I also didn't like having to move my right hand to the arrow keys for quick navigation.

 These scripts are my solution to these inconveniences.